arska/harmonizely2hubspot/README.md

 The latest version from the main branch that passes the (very rudimentary) tests is automatically built and pushed as a docker container image to ghcr.io/arska/harmonizely2hubspot

-You can run the application thus using
+You can run the application using

 ```
 docker run -e HUBSPOT_ACCESS_TOKEN="pat-xx-xxxxxxxx-xxxx-xxxx..." -e HUBSPOT_USERS="user1@example.com" ghcr.io/arska/harmonizely2hubspot